• Skip to primary navigation

 Papernow, P.L.
 (1993).
 La Therapie gestaltiste avec des families reconstituees.
 Gestalt: Revue de la Societe Francaise de Gestalt.
 Families en Gestalt-therapie, numero 4, Automne.

 Papernow, P.L.
-(1988) Stepparent role development: From outsider to intimate.
-In W. Beer (Ed.), Relative strangers: Studies of stepfamily processes (pp. 54-82).
+(1988) From Outsider to Intimate: Stepparent role development: In W. Beer (Ed.), Relative strangers: Studies of stepfamily processes (pp. 54-82).
 Totowa, N.J.: Rowman & Littlefield.

 Papernow, P.L.
 (1987).
 Thickening the “middle ground”: Dilemmas and vulnerabilities of remarried couples.
 Psychotherapy, 24(3S), 630-639.